lakshmankumar12/general_reading_notes/5g_radio.md

 * In a 10Mhz system bandwith, there will be  50 RBs -  600 subcarriers
 * In a  5Mhz system bandwith, there will be  25 RBs -  300 subcarriers

-* subcarriers are of types
+* subcarriers are of types (to confirm - may be in LTE all are data only)
     * Guard -> that last 2 on either side
     * Pilot -> ..
     * Data  -> real symbols carrying